KennthShang/CHERRY_crispr_MAG/README.md

 ## An easiler way to install

+**Note**: If you have already install phabox env, you can skip this part

-We suggest you to install all the package using conda (both miniconda and Anaconda are ok) following the command lines as below:
+We suggest you install all the packages using conda (both Miniconda and Anaconda are ok) following the command lines below:

 ```
 conda create --name cherry_crispr python=3.8